 The Town began self-insuring for worker's compensation in FY12.
 This expense covers all active Town employees including those working for the School Department and enterprise funds.
 Costs have risen significantly due to a number of recent factors.
-First, an increase in workplace claims and severity of claims has driven up the town's experience rating which translates into higher premiums.
+First, an increase in workplace claims and severity of claims has driven up the Town's experience rating, which translates, into higher premiums.
 Second, the market for worker's compensation coverage has changed, making fewer carriers interested in the large payroll exposure of the Town.
-This has limited the town's options for carriers and creative programs that allow for better pricing.
+This has limited the Town's options for carriers and creative programs that allow for better pricing.
 In the past, discounted programs have been an option for the Town and Schools, but lately, these programs have tightened up, and the deviated premium programs have offered smaller discounts.
-Finally, the payroll and job classification rates which determine the premiums have continued to rise.
-These are set by the State, and the Town has little control over this change, which has translated into increased premiums.
-For these reasons, the Town converted to a self-insured program in FY12, and will continue operating in this manner for FY16.
+Finally, the payroll and job classification rates, which determine the premiums, have continued to rise.
+These are set by the state, and the Town has no control over this change, which has translated into increased premiums.
+For these reasons, the Town converted to a self-insured program in FY12, and will continue operating in this manner for FY18.
 A dollar one insurance option is evaluated every year for feasibility.

 Despite these financial challenges, the Town's objective is to strive to create a safe workplace through appropriate supervision and safety education.
-Loss control measures and training programs to limit potential losses have been implemented, and the Town actively engages in developing a climate of safety for all town and school employees.
-The Human Resources budget includes an additional \$15,000 in FY16 for a workplace safety assessment and safety training.
+Loss control measures and training programs to limit potential losses have been implemented, and the Town actively engages in developing a climate of safety for all Town and School employees.
+The Human Resources budget includes \$15,000 in FY18 for workplace safety training.